 A criminal street gang is defined in Section 71.01 of the Texas Penal Code.
 This will encompass gang colors and any other sort of coordinated apparel.
 Here is the legal definition: criminal street gang means three people or more that have readily identifiable symbol or sign or a clear leadership structure and who regularly commit crimes or engage in criminal activity.

 Combination is also in Section 71.01 of the Texas Penal Code.
 The Texas Legislature is casting a big net here.
 Criminal street gang connotes some kind of brotherhood or common identity, and suggests that individual members know each other.
 This definition was enacted in order to snare complex organizations that operate in secrecy, such as large drug distribution outfits that operate more like a business.
 Here is the definition:

-“Combination” means three or more persons who collaborate in carrying on criminal activities, although:
+“Combination” means three people or more who join together to engage in criminal activity, but:

 [i] Nyugen v.
 State, 1 S.W.3d 694 (Tex.
 Crim.
 App.
 1999)